 God’s promise to carry us does not expire with age.
 As strength changes, His care remains constant, reminding us that we are not the only ones holding our parents—He is holding them first.

-In practice, this may look like creating a simple medication chart, scheduling respite breaks, or asking a deacon to sit with your parent during an appointment.
+In practice, this looks like creating a simple medication chart, scheduling respite breaks, or asking a deacon to sit with your parent during an appointment.
 Love grows durable through small, repeatable acts.

 Caring for Aging Parents